radiantlogic-v8/documentation-new/documentation/operations-guide/03-radiantone-universal-directory-hdap-store-management.md

 To back up an HDAP store:

-1. Locate the current RadiantOneleader node on the Main Control Panel > Dashboard tab (is noted with symbol).
+1. Locate the current RadiantOne leader node on the Main Control Panel > Dashboard tab (is noted with symbol).

 2. From the Main Control Panel associated with the RadiantOne leader node, click the Directory Namespace Tab.